Avn3s/textsap/README.md

 python sap.py
 ```
 To open the commandline, use the keybind "Ctrl+\\".<br>
-For further help, either use the keybind "h", or open the commandline and type:
+For further help, either use the keybind "h" (or "?"), or open the commandline and type:
 ```
 help
 ```